East Tennessee Endangered 8

 2017 Endangered 8 Announced Monday, May 1 at 2:00 p.m. at Historic Westwood

-Each year the East Tennessee Preservation Alliance (ETPA) presents a list of endangered heritage sites in our region.
+Each year the East Tennessee Preservation Alliance (ETPA) presents a list of eight significant endangered heritage sites found in our sixteen-county region.
 Endangered historic places are selected by the East Tennessee Preservation Alliance Board of Directors from nominations received from members and the general public.
 The goal is to bring attention to these threatened heritage assets and encourage property owners and communities to develop preservation strategies for saving them.
 PLACES, the Preservation Toolbox for East Tennessee, is designed to assist with developing viable solutions for saving our endangered heritage.
 The East Tennessee Preservation Alliance serves 16 counties in East Tennessee: Anderson, Blount, Campbell, Claiborne, Cocke, Grainger, Jefferson, Hamblen, Knox, Loudon, Monroe, Morgan, Roane, Scott, Sevier and Union.

 Previously Featured Endangered Places